 As in many parts of the world today land use is a product of history.
 Whether existing land use is the best for owners, rural communities and wider society should be questioned, especially in the face of changing attitudes to hunting wildlife for pleasure, subsidy reforms and climate change.

 Rewilding can bring many new economic opportunities to rural areas and help connect land use and ownership with multiple benefits for wider society.
 These include mitigation of flash flooding and helping to suck up carbon emissions.
 Rewilding gives space to communities and nature to thrive.

 About this article

 Thanks to Dr. Duncan Halley for providing the factual information (and images) from Norway on which this article is based.
 Duncan is an ecological researcher working for the Norwegian Institute for Nature Research (NINA).
-He gave a presentation on Norway’s experience of natural forest regeneration at the Scottish Parliament in December 2015 (hosted by Nordic Horizons).

 His presentation is based on studies of the south west of Norway, an area covering 33,318 square kilometres.
 This is comparable to the area of land covered by the Highlands, Western Isles and Argyll & Bute, 35,639 square kilometres.